-- Attacker will now access the users compromised mailbox.
+- The attacker will now access the users’ compromised mailbox.

-Now that the attacker has access to the compromised users contacts – the attacker can use the compromised account to send spearphish emails to all contacts from a legitimate sender within the organisation.
+Now that the attacker has access to the compromised users’ contacts – the attacker can use the compromised account to send spearphish emails to all contacts from a legitimate sender within the organization.

 Why is Office 365 the target?

 Office 365 is approaching 160 million subscribed users.
 Making Office 365 users a target-rich environment for phishing attacks.
-Office 365 provides many tools and functionality which allows attackers to deploy a plethora or varied phish and spear phishing payloads.
+Office 365 provides many tools and functionality which allow attackers to deploy a plethora or varied phish and spear-phishing payloads.

 Ponemon Institute reveals, most organizations are not taking sufficient steps to protect sensitive content from accidental exposure or a data breach and that 52% of respondents data is stored in Sharepoint.
 Several noteworthy findings are:

 - 49% had at least one confirmed data breach in the SharePoint environment in the past two years.

 - 79% don’t believe existing tools are “very effective” at protecting sensitive content from accidental exposure or a targeted breach.